 So I have no idea where they got 9.69 IN from…

-Basically, just take your true US shoe size and ignore the FR & EU/IT shoe sizing comparisons.
+Basically, just take your true US shoe size and ignore the FR and EU/IT shoe sizing comparisons.

-Reformation’s main MO is to reduce their carbon footprint.
+Reformation’s main MO is to being climate positive.

 Instead of vegan leather, they’ve opted to use animal leathers and instead reduce their emissions by using more sustainable tanning processes.